WasmEdge/docs/docs/start/getting-started/quick_start.md

 wget https://github.com/second-state/rust-examples/releases/latest/download/server.wasm
 ```

-Use the `wasmedge` command to run the program.
+Use the following `wasmedge` command to run the program:

 ```bash
 $ wasmedge server.wasm
 Listening on http://0.0.0.0:8080
 ```

-From another terminal window, do the following.
+From another terminal window, do the following:

 ```bash
 $ curl http://localhost:8080/